-Before the Prime Minister dramatically demoted Michael Gove for being unpopular on a potentially election-losing scale, the former Education Secretary wrote in the Mail on Sunday under the headline “I refuse to surrender to the Marxist teachers hell-bent on destroying our schools”.
+Before David Cameron dramatically demoted Michael Gove for being unpopular on a potentially election-losing scale (and Theresa May brought him back to shore up her cabinet band of Brexiteers), the former Education Secretary wrote in the Mail on Sunday under the headline “I refuse to surrender to the Marxist teachers hell-bent on destroying our schools”.
 In the article, he claimed: “Survey after survey has revealed disturbing historical ignorance, with one teenager in five believing Winston Churchill was a fictional character while 58 per cent think Sherlock Holmes was real.”

 This struck retired teacher Janet Downs as odd.
 So she wrote to the Department for Education, requesting details of these surveys.
 Nearly a month later, at the end of period allowed under the Freedom of Information Act, the response came: “Unfortunately, I am not able to provide you with the details of the survey as it was commissioned and conducted by UKTV Gold.”
 Ms Downs was unsatisfied and replied: “Michael Gove referred to ‘survey after survey’.
 This indicates that there was more than just one.
 But you have given me the name of only one.
 Would it be fair to say that there was actually only one survey and not several as Mr Gove said?”
 Once again, the reply arrived at the very end of the time available legally.
 The other “survey’s” (sic) were said to be: “a survey of 2000 11 to 16 year olds by Premier Inn; a study commissioned by Lord Ashcroft of 1000 children aged 11 to 18 to mark the unveiling of the Bomber Command Memorial in London; a report by Professor Robert Tombs for think-tank Politeia; an article by London Mums Magazine; and research carried out by the Sea Cadets to mark the anniversary of the Battle of Trafalgar.”